-In this article, we will discuss all about the get-azvirtualnetwork Azure PowerShell cmdlet.
+In this article, we will discuss all the get-azvirtualnetwork Azure PowerShell cmdlets.
 Syntax and usage of get-azvirtualnetwork Azure PowerShell cmdlet with examples.

 Get-AzVirtualNetwork